 The best times to visit Selous GR are during the cooler, drier season from June to October, and into November, December and January.
 Much of the reserve is inaccessible between March and May as a result of strong rains.

-Boat safari on Rufiji river
+A boat safari on the Rufiji river

 The Rufiji river runs through the middle from which five lakes formed making up the popular game drive area.
-You will find the most animals near these water bodies including large prides of lions (up to 20 members in each pride).
+You will find the most animals near these water bodies including large pride of lions (up to 20 members in each pride).
 Because the terrain is flat and open, the lions tend to congregate here in search of prey.
 Boat safaris down the river or around the lakes are also possible.

-Walking safari selous
+Walking safari Selous

 Selous game reserve is one of the few places in Tanzania where you can do an exciting walking safari which will bring you up close with Giraffes, gazelles and even Elephants!
 An armed Ranger is there to protect you and tell you more about the different trails of animals you will find along the way.